Zorgonatis/comfyui-manual-metadata/README.md

 - **External Generation**: When images are generated outside of ComfyUI but you want to add metadata
 - **Metadata Enhancement**: When you want to add additional metadata that isn't automatically captured
 - **Workflow Documentation**: When you want to ensure specific metadata is always saved with images
+- **Automatic Model Name Extraction**: Connect MODEL/CLIP inputs to automatically extract and save model names without manual entry

+## About the Two Nodes

+- **Manual Save Image**: This is the recommended node for most use cases.
+It directly overrides SaveImage's metadata collection, so you don't need to pass images through an enhancer node.
+Just connect your MODEL/CLIP inputs and the metadata will be automatically extracted and saved.

+- **Manual Metadata Enhancer**: This node is only useful if you specifically want to use ComfyUI's native SaveImage node instead of Manual Save Image.
+Due to how SaveImage reads metadata from workflow context rather than embedded image data, the enhancer may not always work perfectly with the native SaveImage.
+For guaranteed results, use Manual Save Image instead.

 ## Notes